AlchemyOptions/docs/javascript/README.md

 Alchemy Options comes with some client-side helpers, available in the global `alchemyOptions` variable.
 Functions use the wonderful [kew](https://github.com/Medium/kew) library as a light-weight promises polyfill.

-Functions have been tested in as early as Internet Explorer 10.
+Functions have been tested in Internet Explorer 10 and newer.
+All modern browsers should do just fine.

 ## Howto